hyperledger-labs/fabric-token-sdk/samples/fabric/fungible/README.md

 ## Testing

-To run the `Fungible Tokens` sample, one needs first to deploy the `Fabric Smart Client nodes` and the `Fabric network`.
+To run the `Fungible Tokens` sample, one needs first to deploy the `Fabric Smart Client` and the `Fabric` networks.
 Once these networks are deployed, one can invoke views on the smart client nodes to test the `Fungible Tokens` sample.

 So, first step is to describe the topology of the networks we need.